1. Password Credentials

 Assert: options["

-"] exists, and sameOriginWithAncestors is unused. -
+password"] exists, and sameOriginWithAncestors is unused. -

 If options["